-Zurich Municipal will meet the compensation that you are legally liable to pay for personal injury or damage to property belonging to others, including legal costs.
+Zurich Municipal will meet the compensation that one is legally liable to pay for personal injury or damage to property belonging to others, including legal costs.
 The negligent act is covered whether a Committee Member, Director, Trustee or Volunteer commits it.
-The policy operates in respect of all activities that you have told Zurich Municipal (via BTCV) about.
+The policy operates in respect of all activities that we have told Zurich Municipal (via TCV) about.

 Can anyone use chainsaws on the project when we have paid for the chainsaw insurance?

-Yes, but only perators with a valid BTCV Chainsaw Permit are insured to use a chainsaw under our BTCV insurance.
+Yes, but only operators with a valid TCV Chainsaw Permit are insured to use a chainsaw under our TCV insurance.

 Can we have bonfires?

-The insurance covers you for small bonfires to burn cuttings, which are a result of your conservation activities.
-You must carry out a risk assessment.
+The insurance covers us for small bonfires to burn cuttings, which are a result of our conservation activities.
+We must carry out a risk assessment.